whyrusleeping/jadb/readme.md

 This allows the database to allocate the correct structs in the form of interfaces for unmarshalling data into.

+Jadb is similar to SQLite in that its run with your program, not as a separate daemon, and is backed by flat files.

 Example Usage:

     //create the database object